Kayyo321/Lyme-Engine-Master-ARCHIVE/README.md

 the are several counters, which include: Faults, Score, Ghost Taps (if on cleaner inputs), and song info (go into pico on hard mode for an easter egg ;) )

+## how to see recent updates

+go to the game banana page [here](https://gamebanana.com/mods/312257) and look at the updates tab, to see all the new updates!
+(1.3.0 has middle scroll and some other rly cool stuff you'll like with it :D)

 ## Build instructions

 THESE INSTRUCTIONS ARE FOR COMPILING THE GAME'S SOURCE CODE!!!